yiisoft/yii2/docs/guide/tutorial-core-validators.md

   is being used to validate an attribute, the default value of this property would be the name of the attribute suffixed with `_repeat`.
 For example, if the attribute being validated is `password`, then this property will default to `password_repeat`.
-- `compareValue`: a constant value that the input value should be compared with.
+- `compareValue`: a constant value (or a closure returning a value) that the input value should be compared with.
 When both of this property and `compareAttribute` are specified, this property will take precedence.
 - `operator`: the comparison operator.
 Defaults to `==`, meaning checking if the input value is equal to that of `compareAttribute` or `compareValue`.
 The following operators are supported: